 1 Wright Brothers National MemorialKill Devil HillsSee on map

-See where Ohio bike mechanics Wilbur and Orville Wright took the first manned flight.
+See where bike mechanics Wilbur and Orville Wright took the first manned flight.
 Walk past markers of the first 1903 flights; the longest lasted about a minute and reached 852 feet.
 The newly renovated visitors center offers interactive exhibits, as well as a life-size replica of the 1903 Wright Flyer.
 For a bird’s-eye view of the grassy air strip, hike to the Wright Brothers Monument at the top of Big Kill Devil Hill.

 2 International Civil Rights Center and Museum

 2 International Civil Rights Center and MuseumGreensboroSee on map

 In the former F.W.
 Woolworth Co. building, relive the struggle of African-Americans to obtain equal rights at a counter that became a turning point in the journey to end segregation.
 Film re-enactments depict discussions by the Greensboro Four before their sit-in and the six-month effort that followed to integrate the lunch counter in 1960.